Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Phase transition

 First-order phase transition in the early Universe could generate gravitational wave signals observable today.
 There are three different sources of gravitational waves produced in the first-order phase transitions: bubble wall collisions~\cite{Kosowsky:1991ua}, sound waves~\cite{Hindmarsh:2013xza} and magnetohydrodynamic (MHD) turbulence~\cite{Caprini:2006jb} in the plasma, i.e., the total gravitational wave strength is given by the sum of these as:

-In order to calculate the contribution from each of these sources, we need to distinguish between 3 different scenarios of bubble dynamics: runaway, nonrunaway and runaway in vacuum~\cite{Espinosa:2010hh, Caprini:2015zlo}.
-Depending on the strength of interaction of the bubble wall with the plasma after nucleation, bubbles can either accelerate to attain a terminal velocity before collisions take place (nonrunaway)~\cite{Caprini:2015zlo} or keep accelerating to reach approximately the speed of light (runaway)~\cite{Espinosa:2010hh, Caprini:2015zlo}.
-For super strong phase transitions, plasma effects can be neglected and the walls reach the speed of light (runaway in vacuum).
-In case of runaway bubbles, collisions play the dominant part in the GW spectrum because the bubble walls collide at nearly the speed of light.
-In a nonrunaway scenario, sound waves in the plasma mostly contribute to the total GW spectrum since the wall velocities are small.
-We find that in our model, $\alpha$ parameter is mostly smaller than the $\alpha_\infty$ parameter~\cite{Caprini:2015zlo}, which means nonrunaway bubbles.
-Therefore, the gravitational waves are generated mainly through sound waves.
-However, near the supercooled limit, we find $\alpha$ to be larger than the $\alpha_\infty$ parameter; therefore, collisions would play a major role in the GW spectra for such parameter points.
+In order to calculate the contribution from each of these sources, we need to distinguish between 3 different scenarios of bubble dynamics: runaway, non-runaway and runaway in vacuum~\cite{Espinosa:2010hh, Caprini:2015zlo}.
+Depending on the strength of interaction of the bubble wall with the plasma after nucleation, bubbles can either accelerate to attain a terminal velocity before collisions take place (non-runaway)~\cite{Caprini:2015zlo} or keep accelerating to reach approximately the speed of light (runaway)~\cite{Espinosa:2010hh, Caprini:2015zlo}.
+For super-strong phase transitions, plasma effects can be neglected and the walls reach the speed of light (runaway in vacuum).
+In the case of runaway bubbles, collisions play the dominant part in the GW spectrum because the bubble walls collide at nearly the speed of light.
+In a non-runaway scenario, sound waves in the plasma mostly contribute to the total GW spectrum since the wall velocities are small.
+The distinction between runaway and non-runaway scenarios is made by comparing the $\alpha$ parameter with the $\alpha_\infty$ parameter, defined as~\cite{Espinosa:2010hh,Caprini:2015zlo},

+where the sum runs over particle species that are light in the symmetric phase and become heavy after the transition.
+Here $\Delta m_a^2$ denotes the corresponding mass-squared difference, and the coefficient $c_a$ equals $N_a$ for bosons and $N_a/2$ for fermions, with $N_a$ being the number of degrees of freedom.
+We take $g_* \simeq 106.75$ at $T \sim T_n$.

+In our model, the parameter $\alpha$ is typically smaller than $\alpha_\infty$ within the viable FOPT region, corresponding to non-runaway bubble dynamics.
+However, near the supercooled limit, $\alpha$ exceeds $\alpha_\infty$, indicating a transition to the runaway regime where bubble collisions significantly contribute to the GW spectrum.
+Supercooled phase transitions produce GW amplitudes that are orders of magnitude larger than those in the non-supercooled case, leading to substantially higher signal-to-noise ratios (SNR).
+Consequently, from a detection standpoint in future GW observatories, the runaway scenario dominates, with bubble collisions providing the primary contribution to the GW signal.